Master of Arts in Communication and Leadership

 In Plato's Republic, he discusses the appropriate training that should be a part of educating political leaders.
 Since the time of the classic Greek philosophers, countless individuals have speculated about the principles of leadership.

-leaders with highly polished interpersonal and organizational skills.
-This degree provides the practical and theoretical knowledge needed to serve in corporate settings, the military, non-profit, government, politics, or other arenas.
+with highly polished interpersonal and organizational skills.
+This degree provides the practical and theoretical knowledge needed to serve in corporate settings, the military, non-profit, government, politics, or other areas.

 Each applicant must hold a bachelor's degree from a regionally accredited United States institution of higher learning or four years of equivalent full-time college work from an accredited foreign institution.